 Pharmaceutical Benefits Scheme (PBS) partially covers the cost of most medicines.
 Once a person spends a certain amount on medicines in one year, they reach the PBS Safety Net threshold.
-With a PBS Safety Net Card, the price of medicines is lower for the rest of the year, for Concession Card holders it can be free.
-Tip, if you take a lot of prescription medication, think about purchasing all prescriptions from the same chemist as they will be able to tell you when you reach the PBS Safety Net.
+With a PBS Safety Net Card, the price of medicines is lower for the rest of the year and for Concession Card holders it can be free.
+Tip: if you take a lot of prescription medication, think about buying all prescriptions from the same chemist so they can tell you when you reach the PBS Safety Net.